DYLANRONG/Encryption-and-Decryption/README.md

-If any error generates when running the application please download that MODULE.
+If any error generates when running the application please download that MODULES.
 And if possinble run the applicaton in PYCHARM.